 Many entrepreneurs start a business with the goal of one day running a large company.
 While you might start small, you can dream big and create a plan to expand — or scale — your business.

-However, not all businesses have what it takes to make a bigger mark, he said.
+However, not every business is built to scale.
 The success of many small businesses depends on factors that may not be replicable on a larger scale, such as local culture or personal relationships with customers.
-For instance, a small neighborhood restaurant may not be able to find the same success in other locations, he said.
+A small neighborhood restaurant may not be able to find the same success in other locations, for example.

 Scaling vs. growing.
 Growing a business is similar to scaling, but the difference lies in how much it costs you to expand.
 Scaling requires you to increase revenue without upping your expenses too much.
 On the other hand, your revenue and expenses rise simultaneously while growing.